yoasyo25/ruby-submissions/1705-b/4module/quantified_self/michael_matt.md

 - Below Expectations

 -Self: Meets Expectations - The page isn't "actively hostile".
-Buttons are styled.
+Buttons and tables are styled.
 IDs are kabob case.

 ### Accessibility